Decodedal/Decodedal/README.md

 - 👋 Hi, I’m @Decodedal
 - 👀 I’m interested in ...
 Music, right now im focused on learning to code
-- 🌱 I’m currently learning ...python but back tracking with cs50 to learn some C
+- 🌱 I’m currently learning ...
+React.js Node.js
 - 💞️ I’m looking to collaborate on ... projects to keep things intresting
 - 📫 How to reach me ...